imtoby/EQC/README.md

 # EQC
-Embedded QML Components base on Qt Quick
+The EQC is an embedded QML components base on Qt Quick